kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 ## Preparation

-1. Export your Namespace as a variable.
+1. Export your namespace as a variable.
 Replace the `{NAMESPACE}` placeholder in the following command and run it:

     ```bash
     export K8S_NAMESPACE="{NAMESPACE}"
     ```
-1. If you haven't created a Namespace yet, do it now:
+1. If you haven't created a namespace yet, do it now:
     ```bash
     kubectl create namespace $K8S_NAMESPACE
     ```